vadim-miller2/book-test1/index.md

 -   Run the FWDaemon presence check as described above.

--   Take connection properties from any line where the status is ?OK?.
+-   Take connection properties from any line where the status is “OK”.
 For example 130.14.29.112:5864

 -   Establish a telnet session using those connection properties.
 The example of a connection session is given below (a case when a connection was successfully established).